-Radio SETI, the search for extraterrestrial intelligence by listening for alien radio signals, can only hear a civilisation that's transmitting right now, on a frequency we happen to be watching, close enough that its signal still reaches us.
-It's tuned to the living, the loud, and the nearby.
+For more than sixty years, radio SETI has searched for extraterrestrial intelligence by listening for artificial radio signals.
+It can only detect a civilisation that is transmitting now, on a frequency we happen to be monitoring, and close enough for its signal to reach us.
+In practice, radio SETI is most sensitive to the living, the loud, and the nearby.

 Every spacefaring civilisation, past or present, sheds material.
 Not monuments, but debris: micron-scale grains scattered by the same blind physics that spreads our own orbital junk.
 Given billions of years, some of it drifts across the galaxy.
 And some of it is likely on our moon.